unc-charlotte-libraries/islandora_ingest_dragndrop/README.md

 ## Troubleshooting/Issues

 * Two readied NAS collections can collide and nothing will ingest properly.
 Archivist's should coordinate collection ingestion operations using offline communications to avoid two readied collections from colliding.
-The collision issue is primarily caused by the author's programming, which can be obviously be improved upon.
+The collision issue is primarily caused by the author's programming, which can obviously be improved upon.
 For example, the programming could be changed to execute only "islandora_batch_scan_preprocess" operations when objects arrive on the server, and wait until all "islandora_batch_scan_preprocess" operations are completed before running "islandora_batch_ingest" once.

 ## Maintainers